ekincixyz/farconnect.github.io/_posts/2023-11-18-farconnect-istanbul.md

 Aims to make the Web3 community more accessible.
 <a href="https://blocto.io/" target="_blank" style="color: #008000; text-decoration: none;">www.blocto.io/</a>

+<a href="https://nouns.build/" target="_blank" style="font-size: 16px;"><u>Nouns BuilderDAO</u></a>
+The BuilderDAO mission is to develop DAO infrastructure as a public good, enabling decentralized, inclusive, and transparent decision-making processes that empower onchain communities to shape their collective futures.
+<a href="https://nouns.build/" target="_blank" style="color: #008000; text-decoration: none;">www.nouns.build/</a>

 <a href="https://www.eventcaster.xyz/" target="_blank" style="font-size: 16px;"><u>Eventcaster</u></a>
 The Social Calendar built on Farcaster.
 <a href="https://www.eventcaster.xyz/" target="_blank" style="color: #008000; text-decoration: none;">www.eventcaster.xyz/</a>